Jen Flynn Oldenburg

-Jen Flynn Oldenburg (born July 26, 1978) is an American former volleyball player and current head coach of the Ohio State women's volleyball team.
+Jen E. Flynn Oldenburg (born July 26, 1978) is an American former volleyball player and current head coach of the Ohio State women's volleyball team.
 She also serves as the President of the American Volleyball Coaches Association since May 20, 2025, a position she will hold through December 31, 2026.

 Career

 Before getting into coaching, Flynn Oldenburg was a four-year starter on the Ohio State University women's volleyball team.
 Additionally, she was a member of the United States women's national volleyball team.
 She played at the 2002 FIVB World championship, where team USA won a silver medal.